librenms/librenms/doc/Extensions/Applications.md

 chmod +x /etc/snmp/mysql
 ```

+3. Edit /etc/snmp/mysql to set your MySQL connection constants or declare them in /etc/snmp/mysql.cnf (new file)

-3. Edit your snmpd.conf file and add:
+4. Edit your snmpd.conf file and add:
 ```
 extend mysql /etc/snmp/mysql
 ```

-4. Restart snmpd.
+5. Restart snmpd.

 The application should be auto-discovered as described at the top of
 the page.
 If it is not, please follow the steps set out under `SNMP